mko-x/docker-clamav/README.md

 With alpine-idb-amd64 image you download data just from docker hub not from clamav initially.

+## Linkage (deprecated)
-Linked usage recommended, to not expose the port to "everyone".
+Linked usage was recommended, to not expose the port to "everyone".
+Now it is legacy and will be removed some time.
+Use networks instead.
 ```bash
     docker run -d --name av mkodockx/docker-clamav(:alpine)
     docker run -d --link av:av application-with-clamdscan-or-something
 ```
+## Networks

+There are several possibilities to use the network configuration.
+Out of the box the host network should fit your needs to connect any client to the ClamAV daemon.

+If you need more information, follow instructions at [docker manuals](https://docs.docker.com/network/).

 ## Environment VARs